ouaburst/ouache_task2/README.txt

 -----

 <Role Admin>
+- Admin page must be password protected
+- Handles login/logout
+- Password muste MD5 encrypted in the database

 [Tasks]

 Administrate registrations:
 - Database table: events_reg
 - List all the registrations in a table after login
-- Confirm a registration for a user
-- When confirmed the user will receive an email
+- Confirm a registration for a user.
+When confirmed the user will receive an email
 - Delete a user registration
-- Related file: admin.php

 Administrate an event:
 - Database table: events